oyoclass/python3-doc/doc/index.md

 ## Beyond OYOclass' Python3 Editor (Beta)

-If you would like to do more with Python and go beyond the capabilities of OYOclass' Python3 Editor, please download and install the Python:
+If you would like to do more with Python and go beyond the capabilities of OYOclass' Python3 Editor, please download and install Python on your local machine:

 * [Download Python](https://www.python.org/downloads/): The version you download from Python's website is most likely greater than or equal to version 3.11.
 * [Python3's Official Documentation](https://docs.python.org/3/)